What is a Certificated Site?

 The Club is always on the lookout for potential locations for small caravan and camping sites.
 We hold special exemptions from Natural England to establish small caravan and camping sites for our members, meaning that you won’t need planning permission or a site licence from your Local Authority.

 Certificated Sites are permitted to accommodate up to 5 caravans or motorhomes, and 10 tents for a maximum of 28 consecutive days at any one time.
+Find out more about how to start your campsite.

 Operate your own campsite